What are the signs of being in love?

-Selfless.
-True love is selfless—it puts others first and doesn’t seek selfish themes.
+It puts others first and doesn’t seek selfish themes.
 Your focus is on the happiness of another and you seek to give and consider other’s needs before your own.
 If you find you have a laundry list of things that you need, rather than things that you can give, it’s probably not the real thing.

-Imperfection.
 Knowing that it’s not all moonlight and roses is a sign of true love.
 Acknowledging faults and imperfections and loving anyway is the real thing.
 When you acknowledge shortcomings and choose to stay in spite of them, it’s true love.

-Be Real.
 Everything looks great in a love story, but life isn’t like that.
 Falling in love feels like butterflies and rainbows, but love should be realistic, not idealistic.
 There is no such thing as the perfect relationship.
 Even the healthiest ones have issues!

-Commitment.
 Love should come with a certain amount of commitment.
 There are days where true love will be a choice.
 If it’s true love, the choice will be instinctive and not something to toil over.

-The Best.
 True love seeks the best for others, even if sometimes that means not being together, or waiting for the other over time and space.
 When you are happy and content to see someone else happy, it’s love!

 Love is one of the beautiful gifts of life.
 There’s so much chaos in the world, but love should be your safe shelter.
 Being in love is one of the most beautiful things that happen in life, so if you have the above, embrace it and be thankful!